DaTanUmanitoba/VAE4Drug/README.md

-## Part of the implementation is inspired by the work of:
-https://github.com/benatorc/fast_explore/ (Mostly the part of the Graph embedding for molecules )

 ## Folder structure:
-1. ./data: all the experiment datasets tried in this study, inculding GSK3, JNK3 and BACE datasets
+1. ./data: query and download datasets here, inculding GSK3, JNK3 and BACE datasets
 2. ./model: The VQ-VAE model implementation, including ./model/mol_graph, the graph embedding initialization for the molecules
-3. ./output: The generated data and results
-4. ./stat_analysis: some statistical results for the benchmark datasets
-5. ./*py: pipeline scripts, see contents below
+3. ./*py: pipeline scripts, see contents below
-6. ./*txt: the training trajectory files

 ## Enviroment:
 I work with Python 3.8, but later versions should be Okay.